wp-plugins/triagis-security-evaluation/readme.txt

-=== Triagis Security Evaluation ===
+=== Triagis® Security Evaluation - Check Folder Permissions And Quickly Fix Common Security Vulnerabilities ===
-Contributors: soliver, triagis-ltd
-Donate link: http://triagis.com
+Contributors: soliver, triagis-ltd, webmaster-net Donate link: http://triagis.com
 Tags: security, permissions, wp-config, wp_head, wp_generator, database, php errors, server, ssl, prefix, mod_security, timthumb, spam
 Requires at least: 3.0.1
-Tested up to: 3.7.1
+Tested up to: 3.8
 Stable tag: 1.11
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl.html

-Triagis Security Evaluation is a simple lite-weight plugin to analyze your current Wordpress installation and server config for common security flaws.
+Triagis® Security Evaluation is a simple lite-weight plugin to analyze your current Wordpress installation and server config for common security vulnerabilities.

 == Description ==

 Wordpress can be easily secured by following a few best security practices.
-We check your server and Wordpress installation for common security pittfalls.
+We check your server and Wordpress installation for common security vulnerabilities, which you can then address right on the plugin page itself!

-Some of the things we check for:
+= Some of the things we check for, which you can fix with a few clicks! =

+* Check if thumthumb.php or other scripts exist that are easily exploited
 * Location of your wp-config.php
 * Is mod_security enabled
 * Is SSL for backend enabled
 * What information do you expose
 * Do you currently allow PHP to display errors?
 * What permission does your wp-config file, folders and other files on the server have - are they secure?
 * Is your server software up to date (MySQL,PHP,OS)
 * What database prefix do you use?
+(1-click Fix available)
-* What is the username of the admin account
+* What is the username of the admin account (1-click Fix available)

-= Don't Expose Wordpress Version =
+= Don't Expose Wordpress Version Using Our Suggestions =

 A default Wordpress installation will expose your version.
 Hackers scan sites for exploits and always look for older versions that are still vulnerable.
 Use our suggestion to remove it

-= Check Folder Permissions =
+= Check Folder Permissions With 1-Click =

 Most Wordpress installations get hacked due to insecure folder permissions.
 World-writable (777) permissions invite other users to upload and access files to your server, making it highly vulnerable.